STATEMENT OF JIM MCNULTY

 Chairman Regula, Representative Obey, and members of the Subcommittee, I am Jim McNulty of Bristol, Rhode Island, President of the National Alliance for the Mentally Ill (NAMI).
 Like so many NAMI members, mental illness has directly affected my life.
 In 1986, I was first diagnosed with bipolar disorder, also known as manic-depressive illness.
 NAMI is the nation's largest grassroots advocacy organization, 220,000 members representing persons with serious brain disorders and their families.
 Through our 1,200 chapters and affiliates in all 50 states, we support education, outreach, advocacy and research on behalf of persons with serious brain disorders such as schizophrenia, manic depressive illness, major depression, severe anxiety disorders and major mental illnesses affecting children.

 Mr. Chairman, for too long severe mental illness has been shrouded in stigma and discrimination.
 These illnesses have been misunderstood, feared, hidden, and often ignored by science.
 Only in the last decade have we seen the first real hope for people with these brain disorders through pioneering research that has uncovered both a biological basis for these brain disorders and treatments that work.
-As President Bush noted last year in a speech in New Mexico:
+From NAMI's perspective, this progress was confirmed for all Americans in 1999 with the release of the Surgeon General's Report on Mental Health.
+More recently, President Bush affirmed these principles in a speech in New Mexico when he declared:

 Severe Mental Illness Research at the NIH